Gratzi/gratzi.github.io/_posts/2015-4-28-hello-friends.md

 We care more about connecting deeply than broadly.
 That's it.
 So we're gonna focus on building a great app that our friends have fun using.

-So [log in](http://pegg.us) and join us!
+[Log in](http://pegg.us) and join us!
 Tell us what about Pegg makes your face melt with joy.
 Tell us what makes you hate this steamy pile.
 Help us make Pegg yours.

 Thanks!